-Welcome to HIST& 214!
+Welcome to HIST 245!
 Fundamentally, history involves the study of change and seeks to explain why these changes occur and how they have influenced us.
 History helps us understand ourselves, our world, and how and why it is the way it is.
-For the rest of the quarter I look forward to working with you as we examine some of the major changes and developments in the history of the Pacific Northwest region of North America from the late 1700s to the present.
+For the rest of the quarter I look forward to working with you as we examine some of the major changes and developments in the history of the relations between the U.S. and the rest of the world from the late 1800s to the present.